suiteplus/nscabinet/README.md

 Upload/download files to a netsuite account, using the included _restlet_.

+_PS: This is also a gulp plugin.
+A `gulp-nscabinet` wrapper module is coming soon™._

 ## Required

  * node.js 4+

 ## Install [![Dependency Status][david-image]][david-url] [![devDependency Status][david-image-dev]][david-url-dev]